-ART 290 The Arts of Africa, Native Americas, and the Pacific (3) KCC AA/DH
+ART 290 The Arts of Africa, Native Americas, and the Pacific (3) KCC AA/DA and KCC AS/AH 3 hours lecture per week

 Recommended Preparation: ART 101 or HIST 151.

 ART 290 focuses on formal and contextual study of art from selected areas in Africa, the Pacific and Native Americas.